 Intake Appointments

 Appointments are required to allow our staff to collect medical history and behavioral data about each incoming pet.
 While an appointment is required to surrender your animal, this appointment is not a guarantee that your animal will be accepted.
 To request an appointment, please complete the short Animal Admission Questionnaire and email it to info@pawsatlanta.org.
-You also call 770-593-1155.
-Please be prepared to answer ALL questions on the questionnaire before calling.
 Please also bring a completed copy of the Dog or Cat History Form to your appointment.

 Surrender Fee

 There is a $75 surrender fee for bringing an animal to PAWS Atlanta.
-This fee helps offset the cost of feeding, housing, and providing veterinary services needed in order to make your surrendered pet ready for adoption.
+This fee helps offset the cost of feeding, housing, and providing veterinary services required to make your surrendered pet ready for adoption.
 You will be asked to present your valid Driver’s License or State ID to release an animal.
 We make no guarantee of being able to accept any animal.
+If you cannot afford the surrender fee, we will discuss what is affordable for you on a case-by-case basis.

 Animal Return Policy